dhoyle/splicedocs-jekyll/pages/FeatureStore/UsingFeatureStore.md

 ### Note on tracking training sets:

 When you `register_feature_store` with MLFlow, training set usage will be implicitly logged for you during active runs.
-When calling `get_training_set` or `get_training_set` from view, MLFlow will recognize the new active training set and log it automatically.
+When calling `get_training_set` or `get_training_set_from_view`, MLFlow will recognize the new active training set and log it automatically.
 However, this comes with a few limitations.

 If you call `fs.get_training_set` or `fs.get_training_set_from_view` **before** starting an MLFlow run, all **following** runs will assume that training set to be the active training set, and will log that training set as metadata.